Northwest Territory: Settlements and forts

-Forts, garrisons and settlements established in the territory northwest of the River Ohio between 1778–1803 (excluding those established in Indiana Territory after 1800).
+Forts, garrisons and settlements established in the territory northwest of the River Ohio between 1778 and 1803 (excluding those established in Indiana Territory after 1800).
 They are listed by present-day location and year established or of U.S. possession.
 Most forts were military garrisons only.
 General Anthony Wayne, during his Ohio Country campaign 1792–1795, built or rebuilt 10 such forts: forts (in order by date) Lafayette, Greene Ville, Recovery, Adams, Defiance, Deposit, Wayne, Loramie, Piqua, and St. Mary's.
 Early settlements were outside or nearby forts: Clarksville, Vincennes, Kaskaskia (French), Losantiville, and the Ohio Company settlements at Marietta and Waterford/Beverly.
 Later, after the Treaty of Greenville, settlements no longer needed to be spearheaded by forts, and sprang up quickly below the Treaty Line.